 - PI Alerting is used for near-realtime alerting in case an error occurs.
 Sounds great in theory but is a flooding of alerts in reality which creates too much noise.
 See our article “Why standard SAP PI alerting is not enough”.

-- Solution Manager provides special PI/PO Monitors and can be used for alert management as well.
+- Solution Manager provides special Process Orchestration Monitors and can be used for alert management as well.
 Issue here: Complexity and missing overview with lean message delivery about the landscape status (across components).